rrvsh/aenyrathia-wiki/Characters/Player Characters/Zel'eon Talos.md

   You can attack twice, rather than once, whenever you take the Attack action on your turn.
   Each of your Enhancements can bear a single Infusion usually meant for the following objects: Mobility (boots), Nimble (gauntlets), Power (armor), Visual (helm, goggles).
   Your Blade counts as magical for the sake of overcoming resistance and immunity to non-magical attacks.

+- Visual Enhancement.
+You modify one of your eyes.
+You can add your Intelligence modifier (minimum of +1) to any checks you make that rely on your sense of sight.

+- Infusion: Radiant Weapon
+  As a bonus action, the wielder can cause this weapon to emit bright light in a 30-foot radius, and dim light 30 feet beyond that.
+The wielder can extinguish the light as a bonus action.
+  This magical weapon has 4 charges.
+When its wielder hits a creature with this weapon, it can expend 1 charge and force its target to make a Constitution saving throw.
+On a failure, it is blinded until the beginning of your next turn.
+This weapon regains all expended charges at dawn.
+  At 11th level, this weapon grants a +1 bonus to its attack and damage rolls.
+This bonus increases to +2 at 17th leve

+# Spell List